rcf49/draft_zone/README.md

 # draft_zone

-Sandbox of code snippets for future reference
+Sandbox of code snippets for future reference.

+This also includes a test web page to play around with HTML: <https://rcf49.github.io/draft_zone/>

 ## Python Virtual Environment